 Trees can be affected at all stages of their development and symptoms may appear on leaves, fruits or twigs.
 Tiny, slightly raised and spongy lesions develop first on both surfaces of newly-infected leaves.
 As they mature, these spots develop into rust-brown wart-like craters that are surrounded by a distinctive bright yellow halo.
-They eventually erupt, releasing their content, and forming a typical lesion with light brown or gray center and oily, water-soaked brownish margin.
+They eventually erupt, releasing their content, and forming a typical lesion with a light brown or gray center and oily, water-soaked brownish margin.
 Occasionally, the center of old cankers fall out, leaving behind a shot-hole effect.
 Similar symptoms can appear on fruits and twigs, where the cankers can reach a sizable dimension.
 The center of the lesion becomes characteristically raised, scabby or corky.
 Defoliation and premature fruit drop ensue and twigs may be killed by girdling of vascular tissues.
 Fruits that reach maturity are not marketable.

 Citrus canker is a serious and highly contagious disease of commercial varieties of citrus and relatives.
-It is caused by the bacteria Xanthomonas citri, which can survive for periods of over 10 months in old lesions on fruits, leaves and stems.
-It enters plant’s tissues through wounds or natural pores in the leaf surface and grow there systemically.
+It is caused by the bacteria Xanthomonas citri, which can survive for periods of over 10 months in old lesions on fruits, leaves, and stems.
+It enters the plant’s tissues through wounds or natural pores in the leaf surface and grows there systemically.
 The craters that form on leaves and other tissues contain bacteria, that are released when wet and spread by rain splash or overhead irrigation systems over short distances.
 Conditions that favor the disease are high humidity, hot (20 to 30 °C) and rainy weather conditions, ideally with strong winds.
 Citrus psyllids, leaf miners, birds, as well as infected tools and equipment can also transmit the bacteria between trees or groves.
 Finally, the movement of infected plants or plant parts such as nursery trees or propagation material is also a problem.